esturdivant-usgs/science-base-automation/README.md

 SB has a URL for direct download of all files from a page.
 It is https://www.sciencebase.gov/catalog/file/get/[item ID] There is also the option for direct download of a single file, which adds a query onto the get file URL: https://www.sciencebase.gov/catalog/file/get/[item ID]/?name=[file name].
 However, this should only be used when the data has been zipped before upload to ensure that a user retrieves all necessary files (including metadata).
 If a facet was created, a URL for direct download of the all files in the facets can be retrieved from the JSON item.

+## Tips
+- Accessing files on a server: In OSX, paths: r'/Volumes/[server directory name]'.
+Replace [server directory] with the name of the directory on the server, not the server itself.
+The server must first be mounted and visible in your Volumes.
+Then get the directory name by viewing the volumes mounted on your computer.
+	- e.g. >>>parentdir = r'/Volumes/myserverfolder/data_release'